AlekseiViunik/Welding_control/README.md

 ## Usage Instructions

-You can read the instructions for v1.0.0 [here](https://github.com/AlekseiViunik/iWantApp/blob/main/instructions/v1.0.0/v1.0.0en.md).
+- You can read the instructions for v1.0.0 [here](https://github.com/AlekseiViunik/iWantApp/blob/main/instructions/v1.0.0/v1.0.0en.md).
+- You can read the instructions for v1.1.0 [here](https://github.com/AlekseiViunik/iWantApp/blob/main/instructions/v1.1.0/v1.1.0en.md).

 ## What's New